 Backdown sets are a great way to add volume, work to a full range of motion (ROM) and practice technique.

-When lifting weights, intent is absolutely key and is the first step in maximising your training.
+When lifting weights, intent is absolutely key and is the first step in maximizing your training.

 When it comes to the development of strength and power, we want to lift hard and fast, capitalizing on both mind-muscle connection (consciously thinking about the muscle being worked) and compensatory acceleration (lifting as hard and as fast as you can through the full range of motion).